Remote Learning Offer

 All pupils have access to a broad, balanced and appropriate curriculum incorporating the National Curriculum.
 Subjects and programmes of study are often linked together to help children make connections in their learning.
 A range of methods of teaching is used to meet children’s different styles of learning and to make learning enjoyable.

-The curriculum maps show more detail about what each class are learning about this
+The curriculum maps show more detail about what each class are learning about this term:

 Early Years Foundation Stage Curriculum